 Gift Card Season Off to the Races: Square Places New Bet, Starbucks Goes All-In, Banks Stuck at Starting Gate

 This week, digital poster child Square jumped into the plastic gift card market.
 Unlike many of its new endeavors, old-school cards were met with a decided lack of enthusiasm in the tech press (and my Twitter feed).
 Many recalled the company's failed efforts with virtual gift cards (which I liked then, and still do).
 Most people in the tech press (and even more so in my Twitter feed) want their iPhone to handle all transactions, loyalty points, and payments.
 But that's not quite how the world works yet.
-Even Starbucks, who claims 90% of all U.S. mobile payment (pre Apple Pay of course), just launched a major holiday plastic initiative (see below).
+Even Starbucks, claiming 90% of all U.S. mobile payments (pre Apple Pay of course), just launched a major holiday plastic initiative (see below).

 How Square Gift Cards Work

 The Square offering is compelling for its core small business clients.
 The cards are drop-dead simple.
 Merchants order from their Square dashboard which is powered by eCardSystems.
 Cards cost $1.50 per card with a minimum order of 125 and are shipped in 3 business days.
 Merchants load by swiping through Square's POS dongle or Register, and users are good to go.
 The merchant receives the entire load amount immediately (less Square's 2.9% cut).